Andrey-Mikhailov-Fro/Andrey-Mikhailov-Fro/README.md

 ### Hello!
 My name is Andrey!
 >I am a `frontend-developer` with experience in building web applications.
-I specialize in using languages and technologies such as JavaScript and the React framework.
+I specialize in using languages and technologies such as JavaScript, React framework and more.
 ---
 >I focus particularly on creating interactive user interfaces, and I use the Redux Toolkit library to efficiently manage application state and simplify the development process.
 ---